 We’ve long admired artist and designer Michelle de la Vega’s low-cost kitchen.
-Situated in a 250-square-foot converted garage in Seattle, de la Vega used a mix of new elements and reclaimed materials from local salvage yards.
+Situated in a 250-square-foot garage in Seattle that de la Vega converted for herself, it features a mix of new elements and reclaimed materials from local salvage yards.

 We also imagine this configuration installed in a garden shed, a barn, or any other outbuilding to create instant (and separate) summer guest quarters.
-See de la Vega’s home at The New York Times and her portfolio at Michelle de la Vega.
+See the rest of de la Vega’s tiny home in the New York Times and in her portfolio at Michelle de la Vega.

-Above: De la Vega’s industrial overhead light is akin to the 12-inch Benjamin Sky Chief Porcelain Stem Mount Light; $189 at Barn Light Electric.
+Above: De la Vega’s industrial overhead light is akin to the 12-inch Benjamin Sky Chief Porcelain Stem Mount Light; $208 at Barn Light Electric.

-Above: The versatile stainless-steel Grundtal Wall Shelf is $19.99 for the 31.5-inch-wide model at Ikea.
+Above: The versatile stainless-steel Grundtal Wall Shelf is $19.99 for the 31.5-inch-wide size at Ikea.

-Above: Wine crates used as storage drawers and shelves is a great idea; contact your favorite winery to see about getting used wine crates.
+Above: Wine crates used as storage drawers and shelves are a great idea; contact your favorite winery to see about getting used wine crates.
 Other sources include your local wine store, Craigslist, or Wine Pine, which sells Classic Wine Crates for $20 to $35 each depending on size.

-Above: Japanese luxury camping company Snow Peak makes a convenient, all-in-one Chopping Board and Knife Set; $49.95 from Trails.com.
+Above: Japanese luxury camping company Snow Peak makes a convenient, all-in-one Chopping Board and Knife Set; $39.95 for the medium size via Amazon.